OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 |  `name`  |  string  |  Yes  |  The name of the parameter.
 This name is displayed in Excel's intelliSense.  |
 |  `type`  |  string  |  No  |  The data type of the parameter.
 Can be **boolean**, **number**, **string**, or **any**, which allows you to use of any of the previous three types.
 If this property is not specified, the data type defaults to **any**. |
 |  `optional`  | boolean | No | If `true`, the parameter is optional. |

->[!NOTE]
-> If the `type` property of an optional parameter is either not specified or set to `any`, you may notice issues such as linting errors in your IDE and optional parameters not being displayed when the function is being entered into a cell in Excel.
-This is projected to change in December of 2018.

 ## result